luismasuelli/django-detention-ritual/README.md

 3. The service.DjailsService wrapper class allows you to:

   * Check wether the user is banned or not.
   * Ban another user.
   * Forgive/Revert a ban.

-It's instantiated with the wrapped user as first parameter:

     klass = get_user_model()
     admin = klass.objects.get("someUser")